Degrees and Fields of Study

 All applicants to the Graduate School of Arts and Science (GSAS) are required to submit a complete application for admission.
 A complete application includes the online application, academic transcripts, test scores, letters of recommendation, a résumé or curriculum vitae, a Statement of Academic Purpose, and the application fee.
 Please refer to the Instructions section of the online application for full details.
 In addition, the department specifically requires the following:

 GRE and TOEFL or IELTS: The GRE general test is not required.
 Either the TOEFL or the IELTS is required of all applicants who are not native English speakers or who do not have a bachelor's or master's degree from an institution where the language of instruction is English.
-See test score requirements.
+See test score FAQ.

 Statement of Academic Purpose: In a concisely written statement, please describe your past and present work as it relates to your intended field of study, your educational objectives, and your career goals.
-In addition, please include your intellectual and professional reasons for choosing your field of study and why your studies/research can best be done at the Center for Experimental Studies/Graduate School of Arts and Science at NYU.
+In addition, please include your intellectual and professional reasons for choosing your field of study and why your studies/research can best be done at the Center for Experimental Humanities/Graduate School of Arts and Science at NYU.
 The statement should not exceed two double-spaced pages.

 Writing Sample: If you have a good sense of your area(s) of interest, you are encouraged to submit a writing sample that speaks to or reflects your area(s) of interest.
 It should be 10-15 double-spaced pages in length.
 Alternatively, you may submit work (creative/professional) in other media that you feel gives the most telling evidence of your accomplishments and interests.
 To do so, you will be asked to use a URL to point to your work.
 You will find more specific instructions in the application.